instret/rust-book/src/ch04-02-references-and-borrowing.md

 ```

 This program is unsafe because the reference `&s` will be invalidated when `return_a_string` returns.
 And Rust will reject this program with a similar `missing lifetime specifier` error.
 Now you can understand that error means that `s_ref` is missing the appropriate flow permissions.

+>| It seems that the F permission is used to check if the lifetime is valid.
+We need a lifetime parameter to indicate the param's lifetime, perhaps?

 {{#quiz ../quizzes/ch04-02-references-sec3-safety.toml}}